svijaykoushik/clockalert/ReadMe.md

 [![Download Clock Alert](https://a.fsdn.com/con/app/sf-download-button)](https://sourceforge.net/projects/clockalert/files/latest/download)

-1. Download setup file using the button above
+    1. Download Clock Alert 1_2_1 setup.zip file (latest version)
-2. Extract the zip file to a location you can remember.
+    2. Extract the zip file to a well known location on your computer.
+E.g. Desktop
-3. Now, go to the location where you extracted the setup.
+    3. Go to the location where you extracted the files.
-4. Double click on the **setup.exe** file to start the installer
+    4. Open the Clock Alert 1.2.1 setup.msi file to open Clock Alert installation wizard.
-5. Follow the instructions on screen displayed by the installer to install the app.
+    5. Follow the installer instructions on screen to install clock alert.

+		For more detailed instructions, checkout the Instrctions.txt file that is bundled along with the setup in the zip file

-6. Click finish to complete the installation.
+    6. Click Finish to complete the installation and close the installation wizard.

 Congratulations! 🎉 you've successfully installed **Clock Alert** in your PC.